timsutton/speedwagon/README.md

 ## Scope

-This tool can handle downloading both of the above types of simulators, but it doesn't currently offer any support for automating their installation on a macOS system.
+This tool will *download* both of the above types of simulators, but it doesn't currently offer any functionality to *install* them on a macOS system.
 As the newer disk-image-based type supports CLI installation via `xcrun simctl runtime` (see [Apple's docs](https://developer.apple.com/documentation/xcode/installing-additional-simulator-runtimes)), and all new simulators will use this format going forward, there's less and less need to wrap that functionality into this tool.
 This may be added in the future, though.

 ## More